 Your add-on component may require new configuration tasks.
-In addition to implementing commands that accomplish these tasks (see link:extending-asadmin.html#ghmrd[Chapter 4, "Extending the 'asadmin' Utility"]), you can provide property sheets that enable users to configure your component or to perform tasks such as creating and editing resources for it.
+In addition to implementing commands that accomplish these tasks (see Chapter 4, "Extending the asadmin Utility"), you can provide property sheets that enable users to configure your component or to perform tasks such as creating and editing resources for it.